Cscharf91/legislator-gala-challenge/README.md

 5. Iterate through x iterations (x = 100 here), then decrease the temperature.
 6. Return the current solution and cost.

+Here are a couple things I wish I had more time to improve:

+1. As mentioned, limited testing, in both unit testing and in a more robust test generator, which would allow for more variety in `preferences` and `numTables`.
+2. Improvement in a case where there are far more tables than guests (with this algorithm, everyone will sit alone).
+3. Doesn't take advantage of the following rule: "you may assume that the number of seats per table are flexible..."
+This is becuase simulated annealing swaps 2 people evenly each iteration, although I wonder if incorporating occasional 1-way moves would improve the result.

 ### Get Started

 To run this, npm and ts-node are required.